lucasboistay/CC1_MNCS/README.md

 - `make` : compile the project
 - `make clean` : clean the project
 - `make tar` : make a .tar of the project
+- `make plot` : to plot the error graph

 ## Usage :